 - Toss everything together over low heat until coated.

 - Season with salt, pepper, and finish with fresh herbs.
+For extra gloss and flavor, finish with a small knob of butter while tossing the pasta at the end.

 Try this next: Young Potato Salad with Chanterelles, Warm Pastrami with Vegetables, Quick Sausages Wrapped in Dough